johnynek/mergexo/README.md

 MergeXO is a local-first Python orchestrator that watches labeled issues and routes each issue into one startup flow:

-- `roadmap`: open a roadmap PR with canonical DAG JSON that schedules child issues
+- `roadmap`: open a roadmap PR with canonical DAG JSON, then keep the same roadmap updated as dependency work changes what should happen next
 - `design_doc`: open a design-doc PR first, then implementation PR work after merge
 - `bugfix`: open a direct bugfix PR
 - `small_job`: open a direct scoped-change PR